Grading

 Renewal

-• If for legitimate reasons, a student is unable to clear an 'I' grade by the last day of final exams for the following term (for the Spring term, by the last day of final exams for the following Fall term), the instructor may submit another 'I' grade via the Change of Grade Workflow.
+• If for legitimate reasons, a student is unable to clear an 'I' grade by the last day of final exams for the following term (for the Spring term, by the last day of final exams for the following Fall term), the instructor may submit another 'I' grade via the Grade Change Report - Resolve Temp Grades.

-• Instructors may extend, one time only, the "I" grade for up to an additional two consecutive terms by submitting a grade change via the Change of Grade Workflow.
-If an "I" grade is awarded or an extension is granted for less than two terms, instructors must advise the student of the time period.
-If an "I" grade is assigned or an extension is granted for a period less than two terms, then it will be the responsibility of the instructor, after the specified period has expired, to assign a grade to the student by submitting a grade change form via the Change of Grade Workflow.
+• Instructors may prolong the period of the "I" grade for up to one additional term by extending the "I" grade in the Resolve Temp Grades tab of the Grade Change Report in WINGS.
+If an "I" grade is awarded or an extension is granted for less than one term, instructors must advise the student of the time period, and it will be the responsibility of the instructor, after the specified period has expired, to assign a grade to the student by submitting a grade change via the Grade Change (Academic Review) in WINGS.